 Life in the city maintains its own way of entertainment and excitement.
 Party hopping is one of the prime hobbies of these people who exude global bonhomie on such occasions.
 Women with semi-bare bosoms bring charm and glamour to these celebrations.
 But the wines of India cut a sorry figure, the shy women are a complete mistful in the jovial Jamboree.
 But husbands make the most of the merriment because they have learned the art of flirtation.
 There is also the intellectual Indian girl who thinks and talks big.
 Art and literature are the subjects of discussion regarding the English loss.
 She also highlights the necessity of progress that India needs.
 In the background, there are bottles of beer and a music system.
 Her great expectations are suddenly frustrated when she finds her relationship with the boss finally reduced to the basic level of a man-woman connection.
 The girl leaves the courteous British boss after possessing the gift of a safety pin.
 These people can at best be described as men of straw, having no direction or sensibility.

 As a matter of fact, Ezekiel hates the many unpleasant and disgusting aspects of city life in India yet he feels tempted to improve the condition of life which confirms his commitment to this country.
 In another poem, he speaks that the city remains within him wherever he goes.

 Ezekiel’s aim has been to write clear and direct poetry.
-“In India” show harmony between the life lined and the poem written.
+“In India” show the harmony between the lifeline and the poem written.
 In the poem, he adopts a conversational style.
 The poem conveys pictorial quality and therefore shows an affinity with the visual arts.
 He has given us concrete and vivid pictures of a city of sick people.
-The poet speaks ironically about the physical environment and mental sickness of the metropolis, which gives an abiding interest to the poem is Ezekiel’s direct and simple style.
+The poet speaks ironically about the physical environment and mental sickness of the metropolis, which gives an abiding interest in the poem in Ezekiel’s direct and simple style.